 Doctors diagnose acute middle ear infections by using a handheld light called an otoscope to look for bulging and redness of the eardrum and for fluid behind the eardrum.
 They may need to clean wax from the ear first so they can see more clearly.
 Doctors may use a rubber bulb and tube attached to the otoscope to squeeze air into the ear to see if the eardrum moves.
 If the eardrum does not move or moves only slightly, fluid in the middle ear, which is one sign of infection, may be present.

 The pneumococcal conjugate vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
-Pneumococcal infections include ear infections, sinusitis, pneumonia, bloodstream... read more , Haemophilus influenzae type b (Hib) vaccine Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more , Haemophilus influenzae type b (Hib) vaccine Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
 These infections may be serious in children.
-Use of the... read more , and influenza (flu) virus vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
+Use... read more , and influenza (flu) virus vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
 Two types of influenza virus, type A and type B, regularly cause seasonal epidemics of influenza in the United States.
-There are... read more decrease the risk of acute middle ear infections.
+There are... read more are routine childhood vaccines that decrease the risk of acute middle ear infections.
 These vaccines are given to children according to a standard schedule Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more .

 Infants should not sleep with a bottle because drinking from a bottle while going to sleep tends to cause fluid to collect in the eustachian tubes.
 Fluid in the eustachian tubes traps secretions in the middle ear and prevents air from reaching the middle ear, both of which make infection more likely.
-Smoking should be eliminated from the household or minimized.
+Smoking should be eliminated from the household.

 Recurring acute otitis media may be prevented by inserting tiny tubes into the eardrum (tympanostomy tubes).
 These tubes balance the pressure on both sides of the eardrum so fluid is less likely to accumulate (see treatment of chronic middle ear infections Treatment Chronic middle ear infection results from recurring infections that may damage the eardrum or lead to formation of a cholesteatoma, which in turn promotes more infection.
 Chronic middle ear... read more ).